Sick of gray? The Product Red Amazon Echo is back in stock ahead of Black Friday

 Now, you've got another option, because starting today, the Product Red Edition Amazon Echo is back in stock, and available for preorder right now with a ship date of Dec.
 5.

-It isn't on sale, so you'll have to buy it at its full $100 price, which might sting a little since you can currently get two Amazon Echo speakers for the same price as a special buy from QVC.
+It isn't on sale at the moment, so you'll have to buy it at its full $100 price if you want one now.
+That might sting a little since you can currently get two Amazon Echo speakers for the same price as a special buy from QVC.
 That said, you can feel good about the fact that for each Product Red Echo sold, Amazon donates $10 to the Global Fund's efforts to combat the spread of AIDS, tuberculosis and malaria.

+The better plan if you're dead set on red?
+Wait until Thanksgiving Day (Nov.
+22), when Amazon will list it along with the gray Echo speakers for $30 off -- just $69.

 Note CNET may get a share of revenue from the sale of the products featured on this page.See it on Amazon